Goldman Sachs will slow consumer loan growth if market falters

 A key part of the plan has been to deliver $1 billion in extra revenue from its new consumer banking business, Marcus, by 2020.
-But some analysts question how Marcus will be able to compete with rivals, such as Citigroup and JPMorgan Chase & Co which have full retail banks, without sacrificing credit quality.
+Some analysts question how Marcus will be able to compete with rivals, such as Citigroup and JPMorgan Chase & Co which have full retail banks, without sacrificing credit quality.

-Goldman Chief Financial Officer Marty Chavez said the bank would slow Marcus`s expansion if credit conditions deteriorate and borrowers show signs of defaulting in loans.
+Goldman`s incoming chief financial officer Stephen Scherr, who will take up the position in November, said the bank would slow Marcus`s expansion if credit conditions deteriorate and borrowers show signs of defaulting in loans.

-"If, in fact, the market and the environment is not hospitable to us, we will watch it carefully, but not grow against the gale," Chavez told analysts on a call on Tuesday.
+"If, in fact, the market and the environment is not hospitable to us, we will watch it carefully, but not grow against the gale," he told analysts on a call on Tuesday.
 "We don`t see that wind yet so we`ll continue to grow."

-Rising wages and tax cuts have fuelled a U.S. consumer spending splurge, and Stephen Scherr, head of Goldman`s consumer and commercial lending operation, acknowledged there are concerns the credit cycle is nearing a peak, although there was no "material evidence" conditions would take a turn for the worse.
+Rising wages and tax cuts have fuelled a U.S. consumer spending splurge, and Scherr, currently head of Goldman`s consumer and commercial lending operation, acknowledged there are concerns the credit cycle is nearing a peak, although there was no "material evidence" conditions would take a turn for the worse.